pawpandey/scripts/checklist.md

 - Unit idle needs to not play for vehicles during unit preview
 - Old user tool for Mike Stiles
 - Long touch for debug menu
+- One frame pop on the resource generator tutorial
+- Merge GoToSet functions

 # Checklist Log